austinsonger/automate-aws-evidence-collection/README.md

 ## Github Action
   - On a recurring schedule to run on the 28th of every month.
     - `aws acm list-certificates --output json`
-    - The output will be written to a json file with currentlist of certificates.
+    - The output will be written to a json file with current list of certificates.

 ## Current Setup